Cirrent/ccm_documentation_stage/docs/how-ccm-works.rst

 * Support for CIRRENT™ Cloud ID, which ensures that each device has a unique device identity and is assigned to a specific Product Company.
 This device identity is stored in a secure hardware element to ensure a fail-proof mechanism.

-* Maintaining fleet security and health at scale by providing an out-of-the-box solution that securely transmits data to and from the cloud via Wi-Fi, including online device monitoring
+* Maintaining fleet security and health at scale by providing an out-of-the-box solution that securely transmits data to and from the cloud via Wi-Fi, including online device monitoring.

 Hardware Description